Instructional Design and Technology - 2020-21 Graduate Catalog

 - Design and Conduct research that evaluates the effectiveness of learning programs.

 A bachelor's degree in technology, education or a related technical or professional area from an accredited university is required.
 If the graduate coordinator determines deficiencies in a student's background, additional undergraduate or graduate work will be prescribed.

-Applicants seeking admission to the Instructional Design and Technology program should follow the instructions outlined in the graduate admission section of this Graduate Catalog.
+Applicants seeking admission to the Instructional Design and Technology program should follow the instructions outlined in the graduate admission webpage.
 Minimal admissions criteria may also be found in this section.
 All application materials should be sent to the Graduate Admissions Office.
 In addition, applicants should review the admission requirements specific to the program to which they seek admission.

 To earn a Master of Education degree, candidates may pursue one of two plans.

 Plan I - Thesis: Under this research-centered plan, students must take a minimum of 33 semester hours of graduate credit, write a thesis, and pass a final oral examination.

 Plan II - Major Portfolio: Under this course-centered plan, students must take a minimum of 30 semester hours of graduate credit and create an ePortfolio.

 In order to maximize graduate offerings in relation to career goals, the remainder of the degree program is designed by each student in consultation with their graduate advisor.
 Persons who have undergraduate work in a component area of Instructional Design and Technology may pursue a degree program to broaden their career opportunities.
 Persons from education, health care, government, military, business or industry may similarly individualize their degree programs.
 Additional program materials may be obtained from the graduate coordinator.

 Please access graduate courses online at http://www.bgsu.edu/registration-records/courses-and-classes/class-course-information.html.
 Graduate courses offered by the Instructional Design and Technology program use the prefixes: IDT.